Ready to restore sanity to your house? These safe, all-natural baby teething remedies really work to ease teething pain for good.

 Teething is no joke.
 It can turn even the most relaxed baby into a hot mess.
 Luckily, there are plenty of safe and effective natural teething remedies—no ibuprofen required.
 Let’s take a closer look.

-Baby Teething Pain Relief #3: Cold and Pressure
+Baby Teething Remedy #1: Apply Cold and Pressure

-One of the older natural teething remedies in the book, using cold and pressure to help baby’s aching gums is still an excellent teething remedy.
+It’s one of the older natural teething remedies in the book, but using cold and pressure to help baby’s aching gums is an excellent teething remedy.
 Give baby safe, non-toxic objects that can be frozen and then used to chew on.
 The cold helps numb the area, and the pressure soothes inflamed gums.

 Here are some examples:

 - Frozen washcloths: Soak a small washcloth in water, wring out, then freeze for at least an hour.
 Let baby chew on the washcloth after it comes out of the freezer.

 - Frozen fruit or veggies: Put these foods in a mesh or silicone teether for small babies and freeze for at least an hour.
 For older babies, put a banana in the freezer for a tasty snack that’s also one of the best natural teething remedies.

 - A cold spoon: Put a metal spoon in the fridge for at least 15 minutes, then give it to baby to gum.